War crimes in the Syrian civil war: Child soldiers

-Crimes against minorities
+Allegations of crimes against minorities

 In April 2012, the Farouq Brigades was accused of collecting jizyah, or taxes imposed on non-Muslims living under Muslim rule, in Christian areas of Homs province.
 However, the group denied this and the Institute for the Study of War said that "the accusation is likely from the Assad regime".
 There were also reports that the group had expelled 90% of the Christian population of Homs City.
 However, Jesuits in Homs disputed the cause of the exodus, and said that Christians were not targeted specifically, but fled the city on their own initiative because of the ongoing conflict.
 According to interviews made by McClatchy Newspapers of refugees in Lebanon, there was no targeting of Christians because of their religion.
 Rather, a number of government-affiliated Christians were seized by the Farouq Brigades, which led to some Christians fleeing the area.

 In 2014, the UN Commission of Inquiry reported that since July 2013 Jabhat Al-Nusra, at times in coordination with other armed groups, carried out a series of killings of Kurdish civilians in Al Youssoufiyah, Qamishli and Al-Asadia (Al-Hasakah).
 During a raid by ISIS, Jabhat Al-Nusra, the Islamic Front and FSA battalions, fighters killed a Kurdish Yazidi man in Al-Asadia who refused to convert to Islam.

 During the Syrian Civil War, the Alawites have suffered as a result of their perceived loyalty to the Assad government, many fearing that a negative outcome for the government in the conflict would result in an existential threat to their community.
 In February 2014, Jund al-Aqsa captured the town of Ma'an and reportedly massacred more than 21 Alawite civilians, half of them women and children.
 On 12 May 2016, militants of the Al-Qaeda linked Al-Nusra Front and Ahrar al-Sham attacked and captured the Alawite village of Zara'a, Southern Hama Governorate.
-The Syrian Observatory for Human Rights said that civilians had been kidnapped and the pro-gvoernment media reported that Syrian Arab Red Crescent said that 42 civilians and seven NDF militiamen were killed during the militant attack.
-Additionally, some pro-Syrian government news sources reported that around 70 civilians, including women and children were kidnapped and taken to Al-Rastan Plains.
+The Syrian Observatory for Human Rights said that civilians had been kidnapped.
 Some of the captured were pro-government troops.